bcneng/website/netiquette/README.md

 ## Conventions

 Here you will find a set of basic conventions that we find useful.
+They are part of the set of behaviours that the community users expect from each other.
+Please make sure you understand all of them.
+Remember that you can write any question or ask for advice in our specific Slack channel #coc-netiquette

 ### behaviour